manju838/Design-of-High-Strength-HEAs-using-ML/README.md

 Saved Models folder contain the saved models as well as the model comparison table(as a .csv file) in their respective subfolders.

 Datasets sub folder contain classifier_sets and regressor_sets which have the datasets for each of the random seeds under their respective folders.

+Probability_Matrices.zip has the compressed probability matrices for elements 2-6.